-3.2.1.1 Distributed energy resources (DER)
+3.1.3.1 Distributed energy resources (DER)

 Distributed energy resources are generation resources connected to the electric distribution system.
-The overall cost of this generation, typically wind or solar, is expected to continue dropping and the deployment to continue increasing based on both economic and social drivers.
-Individually, one generator has little impact on the overall system but, as a group, they could become a significant percentage of overall generation in the province.
-This will have an impact on power flows, generation forecasting, system voltage and frequency balance, reliability, and system restoration.
+As of December 2021, there was 914 MW of installed DER capacity3 connected in Alberta with approximately 21 per cent or 197 MW added since December 2020.
+The overall cost of DER, particularly wind or solar, is expected to continue dropping and deployment to increase based on both economic and social drivers.
+Individually, one small generator has little impact on the overall system but, as a group, they could become a significant percentage of overall generation in the province.
+This will have an impact on power flows, generation forecasting, system voltage, frequency balance, reliability, and system restoration.
 Telecommunication will likely be required to effectively monitor and control this growing generation source.
 Larger wind and solar sources are most often placed in remote rural areas where telecommunication can be a challenge.
-The future minimum telecommunication requirements for DER are still to be determined.